Vsetín: Geography

+Climate

+Vsetín's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
+Among them, the annual average temperature is 8.2 C, the hottest month in July is 18.1 C, and the coldest month is -1.8 C in January.
+The annual precipitation is 836.8 mm, of which July is the wettest with 103.7 mm, while February is the driest with only 53.2 mm.
+The extreme temperature throughout the year ranged from -37.0 C on 11 February 1929 to 37.0 C on 15 August 1952.

 History

 14th–16th centuries

 The first written mention of the area around the Bečva river is from 1297, when Vsetín did not yet exist.
 The first written mention of Vsetín is from 1308, when it was owned by Knights Templar who rented it to Lord Vok of Kravaře.
 It was described as a small town with a church, a mill and the Freudsberg Castle, and further colonization of the area was described.
 In following decades, Vsetín was held by many noble families.
-The most significant were lords of Cimburk, lords of Svätý Jur and Pezinok, lords Kunštát, lords of Šelmberk, and the Pernštejn family.
+The most significant were lords of Cimburk, lords of Svätý Jur and Pezinok, lords of Kunštát, lords of Šelmberk, and the Pernštejn family.
 A fortress was built in what is today the Horní Square in the first half of the 15th century.